jfrog/jfrog-cli/README.md

 ###### Examples

-Upload all files located under *dir/sub-dir* with names that start with *frog* to the root path under version *1.0* of the *froggy-package* package
+Upload all files located under *dir/sub-dir*, with names that start with *frog*, to the root path under version *1.0* of the *froggy-package* package
 ```console
 bt u "dir/sub-dir/frog*" "my-org/swamp-repo/froggy-package/1.0/" --user=my-user --key=my-api-key
 ```

-Upload all files located under *dir/sub-dir* with names that start with *frog* to the /frog-files under version *1.0* of the *froggy-package* package
+Upload all files located under *dir/sub-dir*, with names that start with *frog* to the /frog-files folder, under version *1.0* of the *froggy-package* package
 ```console
 bt u "dir/sub-dir/frog*" "my-org/swamp-repo/froggy-package/1.0/frog-files/" --user=my-user --key=my-api-key